jasonfly07/jasonfly07.github.io/_posts/2015-7-12-luminance-vs-illuminance.md

 ![_config.yml]({{ site.baseurl }}/images/luminance4.png)

-Forget about the lamp here; what if we want to know *how much light falls on the desk*? (the light can come from the lamp or other light sources) This can be measured with **illuminance**, which is **luminous flux over per unit area**.
+Forget about the lamp here; what if we want to know *how much light falls on the desk*? (the light can come from the lamp or other light sources) This can be measured with **illuminance**, which is **luminous flux per unit area**.

 The unit is lumen/m^2, or **lux**.